govuk-one-login/mobile-android-cri-orchestrator/docs/design-decisions/0003-dependency-injection-metro.md

 ## Consequences

-- This SDK uses Anvil for dependency injection
+- This SDK uses Metro for dependency injection
 - Production code in this SDK doesn't depend on Hilt
 - Consuming apps may use any dependency injection framework
 - The test wrapper app may continue to use any dependency injection framework